cwbae10-purdue/CTI-EACL24/README.md

   - Please contact us (Chanwoo Bae, bae68@purdue.edu) for any questions.

-  - We kidnly request to cite our paper with your use of dataset.
+  - We kindly request to cite our paper with your use of dataset.